 Kanna narrowed her eyes.
 “I’m not a killer.”

-With a shaky hand, Kanna reached for the lever that Goda had pointed to earlier and she wrapped her fingers lightly around it.
-She looked down and did nothing at first because a strange feeling had come over her.
-She felt like the body of the truck had flowed into the woman who stood pressed against it, and that now she was holding some vulnerable piece of Goda in her hand.
-It all felt inexplicably intimate.
+With a shaky hand, Kanna reached for the lever that Goda had pointed to earlier.
+She wrapped her fingers lightly around it.
+She felt the stiffness of warm steel through the sheath of animal skin that enveloped it, but she did nothing at first because a strange feeling had come over her: It felt like the body of the truck had flowed into the woman who stood pressed against it, and that now Kanna was holding some vulnerable piece of Goda in her hand.

 But Kanna pushed on the lever.
 The creak of rusted metal reached her ears; nothing happened.